JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Since this release, last steps of a build can finish without a build agent, in an external software.

 Normally, a running build occupies a build agent until all its steps finish.
 In some cases, a build needs to wait for a process executed by some external system, outside of the build agent.
-For example, when the last step is responsible by deploying via a third-party software, an agent would simply do nothing until this step finishes.
+For example, when the last step is responsible for deploying via a third-party software, an agent would simply do nothing until this step finishes.

-Now, an agent can be detached from its current build.
+Now, a build can be detached from its current agent.
 This agent becomes available to other builds, while the build continues running in the "agentless" mode.

 To detach an agent, a build should send the `##teamcity[detachedFromAgent]` [service message](service-messages.md).
-Once the agent receives it, it tells the server that its build is detached and the agent is now free.
 There are dedicated REST API endpoints which can be used to report the progress of the agentless build and end it once the external process finishes.
 You can read more about them [in the documentation](detaching-build-from-agent.md).

 There is a limit for a number of agentless builds running simultaneously.
 It is equal to the maximum number of authorized agents in your installation.
+This way, if you have 10 agent licenses, you can run in parallel up to 10 agents _plus_ up to 10 agentless builds.
-If the limit is exceeded, the build won't be detached from the agent.
+If the limit is exceeded, a build won't be able to detach from its agent until some of the running agentless builds finish.

 ## Authentication with GitHub.com, GitHub Enterprise, GitLab.com, GitLab CE/EE, Bitbucket Cloud